oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

 1. Select one of the Access Reviews Tasks tiles.
 For this lab, click on the **Select** button of the tile **I'm feeling ambitious, let's review all...**
   ![Access Review Tasks](images/user-ag-homepage.png)
 2. You will see a list of **access review tasks** assigned to you from the **access review campaigns** scheduled from the first lab.
 You may do a search for the access review tasks created from the first lab based on the **Review source** aka **Campaign name** value in the middle column of the table, which you note down in **Lab 1**.
 In case the **campaign** from the first lab has not been started yet, you can also pick a **review task** from a pre-configured campaign.
-In that case, select the access review tasks with **Review source** as **...Org Access Review Example**, for example, **Support Org Access Review Example**.
+In that case, select the access review tasks with **Review source** as **...Organization Review Example**, for example, **Organization Access Review Example**.
 To review the access, please follow the below steps:

     - Check review task information such as **Identity name**, **Assignment name**, **Manager name**, **Assignment type**, and **Due days** for which the task is raised.
     - Filter the review tasks list by selecting **Recommend Accept** or **Recommend Review**.
 Based on **Prescriptive Analytics** powered by ML algorithm, **Oracle Access Governance** recommends action for each review item based on calculated risk scores and analytics.
     - You may choose to accept the review item by clicking on **Accept** in the **Actions** column.
 This action is suggested for **Recommend Accept** items only.